Pancha anupam (uniqueness) temple of Pancha nadi kshethra

 Thiruviyaru

-Thiruviyar kshethra got its name because there are five rivers namely Kaveri, Kudamuruti, Vennaru, Vettaru, Vadavaru are flowing through this place.
+Thiruviyar kshethra got its name because there are five rivers namely Kaveri, Kudamuruti, Vennaru, Vettaru, and Vadavaru flow through this place.
 Iy means five and aarru means river in Tamil, hence the name Thiruviyaru.
-This place is very popular among the lovers of carnatic music since it is in this kshethra the Saint Thyagaraja spent most of time and obtained mokha.
-Saint Thyagaraja is devoted to Lord Rama and many of his composition are in praise of Lord Rama, and it said that he had been graced by the dharshan of the Lord himself.
+This place is very popular among the lovers of Carnatic music since it is in this kshetra the Saint Thyagaraja spent most of the time and obtained moksha.
+Saint Thyagaraja is devoted to Lord Rama and many of his compositions are in praise of Lord Rama, and it said that he had been graced by the darshan of the Lord himself.
 Every year on the Bagula Panchami day the saint's aradhana day is observed, and the entire leading musician finds it a privilege to participate in the function and sing the Pancharathna kriti in front of the samathi of this great saint.
-It is almost a pilgrimage to all the music lovers to this place during this time.
+It is almost a pilgrimage for all the music lovers to this place during this time.

 Iyyarappan temple